Bethel Woods Concerts and More:

 A Visit to The Museum at Bethel Woods:

-Discounted admission is offered during summer concert days: $10/day of visit
+Discounted admission is offered during summer concert days (see website for more info)

 Where is Bethel Woods Located?